There are no doors on this helicopter.

-I recently took a helicopter tour of Oahu on Genesis Aviation.
+I recently took a helicopter tour of Oahu.
 I didn’t know doors off helicopter tours existed until a couple months ago.
 That’s when I was chatting with a friend of mine who works as a concierge in Waikiki.
 He said it’s one of their most popular tours.
 He offered to set me up with a tour and a couple weeks ago we got to go.

 This was my second time on a helicopter tour of Oahu.
 The first time was a few years back and before I had taken up photography as a hobby and started this blog.
 It was super fun but this time was way different.
 This time I had a DSLR and a very nice lens I rented from Hawaii Photo Rental.
 (I was shooting with a Canon 5D Mark II and Canon EF 24-70mm f/2.8L II lens.)
 From the moment we took off I was snapping pics nonstop.